cornelius08/WHSTechNotes/journal.md

 # September 10, 2024
+# September 26, 2024
+-this id a free week

 # September 27, 2024
 -Precision affects the accuracy and reliability of a program's outcomes.
 Higher precision leads to more accurate results.